How do you store batteries at home? 5 tips for safe storage

 You can remove the leaking batteries safely by putting on household gloves and an apron.
-In this way you avoid contact with chemicals, such as battery acid, and avoid skin irritation.
+Like this, you avoid contact with chemicals, such as battery acid, and avoid skin irritation.
 Make sure the room where you replace the batteries is well ventilated and work out of reach of curious children or pets.
 And wash your hands when you're done.

-Especially now that we can almost only stay in virtual contact with each other, a swollen battery is less welcome than ever ...
 Are you confronted with a smartphone that suddenly bursts its bounds?
 A tablet with a bulge?
-A laptop with a bump?
+That’s a swollen battery.

 Batteries can swell for all kinds of reasons, such as overheating.
-In extreme cases, up to twice their original size, causing the casing of your device to bulge as well.
+In extreme cases, they can swell up to twice their original size, causing the casing of your device to bulge as well.
 Gas formation occurs when the battery gets too hot.
 This can happen if you charge it too often, due to a production fault, a wrong or poor charger or if the battery fails due to age.
-So, make sure you charge your mobile phone, tablet or laptop correctly.
+So, make sure you charge your mobile phone, tablet or laptop correctly (link in dutch).

-If it's already too late, don't wait for the battery to 'shrink', but switch your device off immediately and don't use it anymore.
-Bring it to a service centre as soon as possible.
-Don't try to solve the swelling yourself, e.g. by puncturing a hole in it.
+If it's already too late, don't wait for the battery to 'shrink', but switch your device off immediately and stop using it for the moment.
+Bring it to a service centre or a recycling park as soon as possible.
+Don't try to solve the swelling yourself, by, for example, puncturing a hole in it.
 The gas that is then released is not only flammable, but also unhealthy.

 Above all, make sure that damaged batteries cannot cause a short circuit by sticking the contacts and/or packing the batteries individually.
 Preferably store them separately and away from fire-sensitive material.